Addressing challenges that affect people’s health and wellbeing through listening to and working with local people

 Our journey of listening to local people

 In the summer 2023 we involved you and other people living in south east London representing our diverse communities to understand the pressures on you and your community, to help us create solutions to issues affecting people’s health.
+This built on the listening we carried out during the Covid pandemic in 2020.

 Thank you to everyone who was involved in our listening campaign and supported us to hear from you and your community.